GFZ/arosics/README.rst

 .. image:: https://zenodo.org/badge/253474603.svg
         :target: https://zenodo.org/badge/latestdoi/253474603

-See also the latest coverage_ report and the nosetests_ HTML report.
+See also the latest coverage_ report and the pytest_ HTML report.

 Feature overview
 ----------------